1:1 Physician Coaching

-If you want to practice sustainable, satisfying medicine in today’s environment, you need strategies that support both your mindset and your physiology.
+To practice sustainable, satisfying medicine in healthcare today it’s essential to optimize both your mindset and your physiology

 The culture of medicine teaches us to override our bodies, ignore our needs, and default to perfectionism and over-responsibility.

-These patterns benefit the system, but they deplete us and make already demanding jobs harder.
+These patterns benefit the system, but they deplete us and make an already demanding career in medicine even harder.

 Why Coaching Is Especially Helpful for Physicians